hoangduytran/blender-manual/manual/render/shader_nodes/input/object_info.rst

    Material pass index, same as *Pass Index* in the :menuselection:`Properties --> Material --> Settings`.
 Random
    Random number unique to a single object instance.
+Output is a Float between 0.0 and 1.0

 .. note::